10 Improved Marijuana Detox Tips to Help Your Recovery

 Why You Need to Seek Treatment

-Marijuana detox symptoms include depression, irritability, anxiety, and other problems with mood, but these same problems can develop from regular marijuana use, getting worse as your tolerance to the drug increases.
+Marijuana detox symptoms include depression, irritability, anxiety, and other mood problems.
+These same problems can develop from regular marijuana use, and worsen as your tolerance increases.
 Studies have also indicated that marijuana users are more likely to develop chronic mental health disorders like psychosis and schizophrenia.

 Because most marijuana users smoke the drug, they inhale carcinogens and toxins that make them more vulnerable to lung cancer and bronchitis.
 Marijuana compounds also increase heart rate and blood pressure, putting users at risk of heart attack or stroke.
 Individuals who eat foods that contain marijuana instead of smoking it are at risk of poisoning.
-The amount of THC in edibles can vary widely, as there is no way to evenly distribute the substance through the food, and because the effects can take up to two hours to appear, there is no way for someone to tell if they’ve ingested too much of the drug until it’s too late.
+The amount of THC in edibles can vary widely.
+There’s no way to evenly distribute the substance through the food and the effects can take up to two hours to appear.
+This makes it difficult for someone to tell if they’ve ingested too much of the drug until it’s too late.

 1. Get professional help.